ds300/derivablejs/README.md

 Sounds good, right?
 And while the latter is conceptually very simple, it is [by no means easy](http://www.infoq.com/presentations/Simple-Made-Easy) with just the tools JS provides.

-Havelock's raison d'être is to fill this gap—to make global immutable state easy.
+Havelock's raison d'être is to fill this gap—to make global immutable state easy, or much eas*ier* at the very least.
 It does this by providing simple, safe, and efficient means for deriving those convenient little chunks from a single source of truth.
-It makes only one demand of the user for the sake of simplicity over easiness: *keep derivation pure*.

 ## Model